 Rock N’ Roll Diary: April 4

 It’s Berry Oakley’s birthday today.
-The late bassist of the Allman Brothers Band died in 1972 in a motorcycle crash, just like Duane Allman the previous year.
-Both died in Macon.
-How many blocks from Duane’s crash site was Berry’s?
+In 1972, the Allman Brothers bassist perished in a motorcycle crash close to Duane Allman’s fatal accident the previous year.
+How many blocks from each other were the two crashes?

 Here’s the rest of today’s Rock N’ Roll Diary!